 Hell of a letter.
 Waste of pneumatic tubes and limited resources, but I guess you just had to have the next word.

 So: punishment?
 That’s what you call this?
-This bombardment, this ending of all earth-life?
+This bombardment, this ending of all habitat-life?
 The walls rattle and the ground hums with detonations so constant they’re white noise.
-You’ve killed the world, but you’re punishing me?
+You’ve killed the colonized world, but you think you’re punishing me?

 I do what I always do when remembering you makes me mad: I go for a walk.

-Lights fizzle, working when they feel like it and swinging when they do.
-Things crunch under my boots – bones, broken bits of plaster, ruined bullet casings – and though I try to get lost, I can’t.
+Lights fizzle, working when they feel like it and swinging while they do.
+Things crunch under my boots—bones, broken bits of plaster, ruined bullet casings—and though I try to get lost, I can’t.
 I know these tunnels.
 I built them, designed and dug them, reinforced them with my own precious blood when human sweat and steel failed.
 In the end, my blood wasn’t enough.

-I know the humans didn’t think it would last this long.
-They thought, we thought, the bombs would end someday, the fight would cease, nothing can last forever, etcetera and so forth.
+I know the humans didn’t think your snit would last this long.
+They thought, we thought, the bombs would end, the fight would cease, nothing can last forever, etcetera and so forth.

-I guess none of us realized just how much of a bitch you can be.
+I guess none of us realized just how much of a petty bitch you can be.

 Another bomb drops, rattling dust down from the ceiling.
-It won’t bury me; it’s part of me, as much my self as my bones and my brain, and I know you know that, so why are you still doing this?
+It won’t bury me; this is part of me, as much my self as my bones and my brain, and I know you know that, so why are you still doing this?
 You already took all the humans from me.

 Sure, I chose them over you.
 They were fun.
 Clever.
 So mortal and short-lived and silly and dramatic.
 I loved them.